How NUCALA Works

-Once you receive your injections, you may be asked to stay in the office while your healthcare provider monitors you for any allergic reactions, including anaphylaxis.
-It's possible that some serious allergic reactions can occur hours or days later.
+- If you receive your injections in your doctor’s office, you may be asked to stay in the office so your healthcare provider can monitor you for any allergic reactions, including anaphylaxis.
+Then you'll be able to leave, though sometimes serious allergic reactions can occur hours or days after.

 Get more tools

 Since EGPA is rare, you're probably no stranger to research and finding answers to your questions.
-If you'd like to learn more about EGPA and how NUCALA may help, sign up to have helpful information sent directly to you.
+If you'd like to learn more about EGPA, formerly known as Churg-Strauss syndrome, and how NUCALA may help, sign up to have helpful information sent directly to you.

 Talk to your doctor to see if adding NUCALA for your EGPA is right for you.